omni-us/jsonargparse/DOCUMENTATION.rst

 Parsing of environment variables works similar to :class:`.ActionParser`.
 For the example parser above, all environment variables for ``subcomm1`` would have as prefix ``APP_SUBCOMM1_`` and likewise for ``subcomm2`` as prefix ``APP_SUBCOMM2_``.
-The sub-command to use could be chosen by setting environment variable ``APP_SUBCOMMAND``.
+The subcommand to use could be chosen by setting environment variable ``APP_SUBCOMMAND``.

-It is possible to have multiple levels of sub-commands.
-With multiple levels there is one basic requirement: the sub-commands must be added in the order of the levels.
+It is possible to have multiple levels of subcommands.
+With multiple levels there is one basic requirement: the subcommands must be added in the order of the levels.
 This is, first call :func:`add_subcommands` and :func:`add_subcommand` for the first level.
 Only after do the same for the second level, and so on.